KokoDoko/kokodoko.github.io/README.md

  - Learning OOP with Typescript
  - Learning React and Vue
  - Building web games with Typescript and Phaser
- - Internet of Things devices with Arduino and Javascript
+ - Internet of Things devices with Arduino and Adafruit Circuit Playground

 ## University Projects